Install Bitwarden on Raspberry Pi: The Ultimate Guide

 Either way, it’s important to make sure you have a domain name redirecting to your current IP address before moving forward.
 You can’t generate a free SSL certificate without doing this first.

-In most cases, re-directing the domain or subdomain to your IP address to get access to the Bitwarden login page from outside your network.
-You’ll need to configure your Internet router to redirect inbound requests to the Raspberry Pi local IP address (192.168.X.Y).
+In most cases, redirecting the domain to your public IP address won’t automatically grant access to the Bitwarden login page from outside your network.
+So you’ll also need to configure your Internet router to redirect inbound requests to the Raspberry Pi local IP address (192.168.X.Y).

 This will be a different procedure for each router, so I can’t explain exactly how to do it on your network, but if you look for “port forwarding” in your router documentation, you’ll easily find the instructions.